AIN’T NO SUNSHINE ON ONE ACOUSTIC GUITAR

 The Em and G’s function is to simply bring us back to Am again.

 In this video lesson, you can closely examine the finger style technique used in the arrangement.
 Look for what strings are actually played from each chord shape.

 To get more help, turn to the beginner course.

 Am7 might sound like a complicated chord to play, but all you do is remove your ring finger and let the open G string ring, like this:

 The root is found on the second string in a normal Dm shape, for Dm7 you move this down two frets and replace it with a b7.

-To get the full lesson including chords and the exact finger style pattern displayed with complete TAB, sign up for the beginner course.
+To get the full lesson including chords and the exact finger style pattern displayed with complete TAB, turn to the beginner course.